bifrost-platform/RunnersScenario/EN/AaveToBiFi_ETH.md

 # Move ETH from Aave V2 to BiFi

 In this scenario, you will move ETH from Aave V2 to BiFi.
+This service may be limited according to the status of Aave V2.

 ### Confirm the amount of ETH in AAVE v2